GOAL

 1.0 Creation

-Building the design system library and implement the UI components.
+Building out the design system and the UI library.

-A contribution model to ensure our team continues to build the design system each quarter.
+A contribution model to ensure our UX team grows the design system together.

 3.0 Maintenance